UIUC-PPL/charmlite/README.md

 - No support for node/groups yet.
     - Very easy to do: add `<bool NodeLevel>` to existing group constructs.

 Overall... need more examples; feel free to _try_ porting your favorite example.
-(Be aware of collective communications limitations.)
+(Be aware of collection communications limitations.)